 He wasn’t just a poet.
 Edward Lear was one of the best ornithological artists of his era.
-At the start of his career, Lear’s main source of income was as a bird illustrator.
+At the start of his career, Lear’s primary source of income was as a bird illustrator.
 He worked for the Zoological Society of London.

 Antique copyright-free Parrot Paintings of Edward Lear